lmtri2307/Simpface/README.md

 ## Demo Video

-Check out the demo video of the ToDoListApp [here](https://youtu.be/yJcFSnGCTuw).
+Check out the demo video of the SimpFace [here](https://youtu.be/yJcFSnGCTuw).

 ## Features